-Christ calls us to reach out to those in need and spread the Good News about Him.
+Christ calls us to reach out to those in need and spread the Good News of the Gospel.
 Members of Second Presbyterian Church act as the hands and feet of Christ through service to others.

 Second Presbyterian Church has many service-oriented ministry teams, working within our church congregation, in our city and around the world.